-Through our International Legal Training Programs, we build the legal capability, knowledge and expertise of government lawyers, policymakers and leaders from low- and middle-income countries in the use of law as an effective and essential tool to prevent cancer and other non-communicable disease (NCDs).
+Our International Legal Training Program builds capability among government lawyers, policymakers and other leaders from low- and middle-income countries, empowering them to use of law to prevent cancer and other non-communicable disease (NCDs).

-The alumni workshop is a one-week course for returning Intensive Course participants to build upon the momentum, skills and knowledge gained through the initial training and post-Course support.
-The Workshop builds the leadership skills of alumni and deepens their network of support.
+Our alumni workshop is a one-week course designed for returning intensive course participants, which helps them build on the momentum, skills and knowledge they gained through the initial training and subsequent support from the McCabe Centre.
+The workshop helps alumni build their leadership skills and expand their network of support.

-The executive level workshop is a one-week course aimed at senior government officials to support their legal knowledge to make effective use of law for NCD prevention and improve health outcomes in their countries.
+The executive level workshop is aimed at senior government officials, supporting them to make effective use of law to improve health outcomes in their countries.

 Thematic and regional workshops

-Participants are selected in coordination with World Health Organization (WHO) regional and country offices, and the Secretariat to the WHO Framework Convention on Tobacco Control.
+Participants for our flagship course are selected in coordination with World Health Organization (WHO) regional and country offices, and the Secretariat to the WHO Framework Convention on Tobacco Control.